cloneMe/turbo-seedbox/README.md

 ## 2. Run build.sh
 It will:
 - Install Docker if needed.
-- Build custom containers.
 - Generate docker-compose & nginx.
 These files depend on users in htpasswd.txt.
 If you add or remove an user, you have to launch ./build.sh again.
-To note: take a coffee or a beer ;) This step depends of your connection (you have to download 1.7G or 3G :/ ).

 ## 3. Configure your DNS
 Following subdomains are used: files, rtorrent, sickrage, couchpotato and explorer.